 Krung Thep Maha Nakhon 10100, Thailand

-We concluded this trip with a video of the ultimate street food nazi.
+We concluded our Chinatown Bangkok trip with a video of the ultimate street food nazi.
 Located in Chinatown market, this char kway teow uncle fries his noodle USING A SPOON under hot charcoal fire.
-Yes I am not kidding, a small metallic spoon.
+Yes, I am not kidding, a small metallic spoon.
 And why call him a food nazi?
 Because he doesn’t allow photos.
-His wife or himself would constantly be looking around and scolding people when any customers take photo of them.
+His wife or himself would constantly be looking around and scolding people when any customers take photos of them.

 Let’s build a food community that helps to update the food news online!
 Simply comment below if there’s any changes or additional info to Chinatown Bangkok food.
 We will verify and update from our side.
 Thanks in advance!